Pollutants and Collections

 Introduction

-Collection pollutants often differ from pollutants in a health and safety context.
+Collection pollutants may differ from pollutants in a human health and safety context.
 For some collections, sodium chloride, oxygen, and water are pollutants.
 Common collection pollutants, their sources, and affected materials are summarized in Table 1.

 Pollutant |